How to survive shared living

 - One person take charge of all the bills – So, one (very responsible) person will take charge of all bills, and collect the money each month.
 This is probably the most popular option, but does rely on one person having enough money to cover the direct debits and everyone stumping up the cash in time so they're not left out of pocket.
 A mobile payment app like Payfriendz is a good option for this, as you can send out a group message via the app saying how much is owed, and the money can be transferred through text (meaning it's also clear to everyone who has paid and who hasn't).

 - Divide the bills amongst you all – This option would involve divvying out the bills amongst you so the responsibility isn't all lumped on one person.
 One person can deal with water, whilst another makes sure broadband is paid each month, etc. You can even keep track of everything in a spreadsheet, as it shows clearly what's owed and what's been paid for everyone to see.

 If you've ended up as designated bill payer, but are having trouble collecting cash from those you live with, this can can be a stressful situation to be in.
 We've got some advice on how to ask for your cash as painlessly as possible!

-We've put together a really useful student bills comparison tool (we're nice like that) which lets you compare all the best deals on your household bills.
-You can also check out our ultimate guide to sorting the bills for more details on how to get this bit right.
+We've put together a really useful student bills guide (we're nice like that) which lets you compare all the best deals on your household bills.

 Get n*sync with each other